 Note: If an object ever moves out of your view, you have, in essence, turned your camera away from the object.
 Click the Default View icon on the 3D toolbar to move the object back into view.
-You can also right click in the 3D scene and select Fit Visible to bring the model to view and reset the center rotation point.

 - Views menu: Lists any views defined for the current 3D model. - Toggle Model Tree: Opens and hides the Model Tree. - Play/Pause Animation: Plays or pauses any JavaScript-enabled animation.
 The Play/Pause Animation pop-up menu opens a slider that you can drag back and forth to move to different times in the animation sequence. - Use Orthographic/Perspective Projection: Toggles between displaying perspective and orthographic projection of the 3D object. - Model Render Mode menu: Determines how the 3D shape appears. - Enable Extra Lighting menu: Lists the different lighting effects that are available to enhance the illumination of the 3D object.
 Experiment to get the visual effects you want. - Background Color: Opens the color picker, which you can use to select a different color for the space surrounding the 3D object. - Toggle Cross Section: Shows and hides cross sections of the object.
 Click the pop-up menu to open the Cross Section Properties dialog box. - Add Multimedia/3D Comment: Enables you to add a sticky note to any part of the 3D model.
 The note stays with the view.